 6- Vomiting deliberately

 7- Menstruation and nifaas

 Well, that's clear enough, I guess.
 No sexual intercourse, masturbating, eating, drinking, bleeding, vomiting, or menstruating.
 (That's right, ladies, menstruating.
-Because Allah, like the God of the Bible, hates menstruating women.)
+Because Allah, like the God of the Bible, is disgusted by menstruating women.)

 You have to go without all that stuff all day long.
 What's a person to do?

 There's really only one good answer to that: sleep.
 Sleep as much as you can as long as you can during the day.
 Fasting is much easier while you're asleep and sleeping all day doesn't invalidate the fast.